 As an online teacher or student, you want headsets that are lightweight and easy to wear.
-You also wish to headsets that look relatively regular and streamlined, not goofy or distracting.
+You also wish to have headsets that look relatively regular and streamlined, not goofy or distracting.

 2. Solid Audio Quality

-The best headset for online teaching will have good audio quality that works with video calls.
+The best headset for online teaching will have a good audio quality that works with video calls.
 You want to be able to hear everything that’s happening as if it is occurring right there in the room with you.
 There should be zero feedback or fuzziness.

 3. Noise Canceling Microphone

 While it might not seem important, you’ll always want a noise-canceling microphone for virtual classes.
 Both online students and online tutors will have plenty of background noise to contend with when learning.
 These microphones will be able to hear you and nothing else, including any pets or people chatting in the background.
 If you already have a headset without a microphone, have a look at the best microphones for online teaching.
-You can use those separately to your headset.
+You can use those separately for your headset.

 4. Price Point